nolan-ayer/streamline-motors-concept/README.md

 ~~progress development of json database~~ placeholder database will be replaced with dynamic data from carfaxAPI

+enforce border radius for all UI elements

+hamburger menu for mobile nav

 include react-hook-form

 ~~restore scrolling image banner~~